 Writing is my passion.
 I love using words to capture moods, to nail a setting, to revive moments in the past.
 It’s magic stuff.
 It’s like composing music, but with language.

 I also have something to say.
 I have worked in child protection and in mental health, helping to develop, implement and review policies and programs.
 The caseworkers and clinicians were my heroes.
 Committed professionals, most of them, who achieved fantastic outcomes against all odds.
 Sadly, I have also read too many clinical review and post-mortem reports that churn my soul to this day.

-So I wrote a book that touches upon the systemic ‘blind spots’ that impede service delivery.
+So I set out to write a ripping novel that also touches upon the systemic ‘blind spots’ that impede service delivery.
 The focus on ‘case finding’ and throughput in child protection, at the expense of providing a meaningful service to kids placed in care.
 The failure to learn from child death inquiries.
 In mental health, the high threshold for accessing services, the one-dimensional nature of the medical treatment model, the lip service paid to consumer participation and resilience; and the failure to abolish mixed gender wards, leaving vulnerable young women exposed to harassment at a time that they need optimal support and safety.

 And if you want to check out my writing before then, I have a number of single short stories published as e-books.
 Different themes though: most of them are set in Belgium in my youth.